Nidhisingh274/Driving-Business-Growth-for-Nivya-Cycles--Excel/README.md

    - **Europe's Manual Labor Market**: In Europe, individuals working in manual occupations are more likely to purchase bikes, representing a different target demographic.

 ### 4. **Education Level**
-   - **Most Buyers Hold a Bachelor's Degree**: A significant number of bike buyers have a Bachelor's degree.
+   - **Most Buyers Hold a Bachelor's Degree**: A significant number of bike buyers have a Bachelor's degree and have Partial College education.

 ### 5. **Age and Purchasing Patterns**
    - **Young Buyers Lead the Market**: Bike purchases are highest among individuals aged 0-44.
 As age increases, the likelihood of purchasing a bike decreases.